Research

 Forcing sediment and nutrient fluxes in catchments

-Focusing on the late glacial and Holocene environmental changes recorded in lacustrine and alluvial sedimentary and nutrient sequences (NERC, Leverhulme Trust and English Heritage), essentially to test the significance of human activity (agricultural and pollution), climate change and ecosystem functioning in driving the responses of catchments.
+Focusing on the late glacial and Holocene environmental changes recorded in lacustrine and alluvial sedimentary and nutrient sequences (NERC, Leverhulme Trust and English Heritage).
+Often testing the significance of human activity (agricultural and pollution), climate change and ecosystem functioning in driving the responses of catchments.
 This work has included the the modelling of catchment to lake sediment delivery using dynamic hydrogeomorphic models and nutrient flux modelling.
 Aquatic ecosystems (lakes, wetlands and rivers) are heavily conditioned by nutrients fluxes from their catchments, with P, C and other mineral elements key regulators.
 The palaeo-record provides a longer temporal perspective of ecosystem functioning than is available from contemporary monitoring, much need to establish 'pristine' baseline states.

 Research groups